Fish scale: Reflection

 Below 200 metres, in the mesopelagic zone of the ocean, there is only faint blue light, which can still be reflected by mirror-like scales positioned at specific angles along the sides of a fish's body.
 This results in the fish appearing invisible when viewed from the side, which is termed optical camouflage.
 The backs of these fish are typically covered in dark, non-reflective scales to match the dark water below them, and because light does not reflect off of the underbelly of these fish, they scaleless undersides covered in bioluminescent photophores to provide counter-illumination.
 The marine hatchetfish is extremely flattened laterally (side to side), leaving the body just millimetres thick, and the sides of the body are reflective and silvery.
-The reflectors consist of microscopic structures similar to those used to provide structural coloration: stacks of between 5 and 10 crystals of guanine spaced about ¼ of a wavelength apart to interfere constructively and achieve nearly 100 per cent reflection.
+The reflectors consist of microscopic structures similar to those used to provide structural coloration: stacks of between 5 and 10 crystals of guanine spaced about ¼ of a wavelength apart to interfere constructively and achieve nearly 100% reflection.
 In the waters where hatchetfish live, only blue light with a wavelength of 500 nanometres percolates down and needs to be reflected, so mirrors 125 nanometres apart provide good camouflage.
-Below 1000 metres in the bathypelagic zone there is no sunlight, and reflective optical camouflage is totally ineffective.
+Below 1000 metres, in the bathypelagic zone, there is no sunlight, and reflective optical camouflage is totally ineffective.

 Fish scales with these properties are used in some cosmetics, since they can give a shimmering effect to makeup and lipstick.